 Training is done via an online program through the Collaborative Institutional Training Initiative (CITI).
 First time IRB users should complete a Basic course.
 Thereafter a Refresher course can be taken

 - Go to https://www.citiprogram.org/

 - Click on Log in via SSO

-- Select Carnegie Mellon University as your "participating institution" and create an account.
+- Select Carnegie Mellon University

-- When you have created an account you will be directed to a page titled "Select Curriculum" which displays a list of courses on Human Subjects Research: Biomedical Research Investigators; Social & Behavioral Investigators, and IRB Members.
+When you have logged in you will be directed to a page titled "Select Curriculum" which displays a list of courses on Human Subjects Research: Biomedical Research Investigators or Social & Behavioral Investigators.
 Choose the human subject research module most appropriate to the type of research you conduct.
 The course may take a few hours to complete but can be done over a period of time.When you complete the course, CITI will e-mail your completion record to the CMU IRB and your training record will be integrated with your person record in SPARCS.